 What is a Google Algorithm?

 What is a Google Algorithm?
-In 2019, Google published advice for SEOs on how to work throughout their algorithm changes.
+Back in 2019, Google published advice for SEOs on how to work throughout their algorithm changes.

 However, what most people aren’t aware of is that Google doesn’t only update their algorithm each year, but they publish amazingly more changes on a pretty consistent basis!
 Interestingly, to give you an idea of how often they make changes, there have been 3,200 algorithm changes in only one year’s time.
 Yes, that’s a huge amount!